 - The task structure is high.
 Since the accreditation process uncovered deficiencies, you know what needs to be fixed.

 - Leader position power is high.
 As a new leader, you have power over the program.

 Following Fiedler’s Theory, this situation has moderate favorability and is best suited for a relationship-oriented leader.

 Advantages of Fiedler’s Contingency Theory

-There are a number of advantages to this model when it comes to leadership.
+There are a number of advantages to Fiedler’s theory when it comes to leadership.
 The first lies in its simplicity.
 It’s easy to understand and is applicable across various situations.
 Thus, it’s also flexible.
-Administrators can use this theory to help place managers and supervisors in appropriate team settings in order to establish the best possible leadership outcomes.
+A leader’s style needs to meet the needs of the group.
+Administrators can use this theory to help place managers and supervisors in appropriate team settings in order to establish the best possible outcomes and improve leadership effectiveness.

 It’s fairly straightforward in its predictions.
 Leaders who are relationship-oriented should be placed in situations with less structured tasks.
-Those who are task-oriented will do better where the environment’s tasks are better structured.
+Leaders that are task-oriented will do better where the environment’s tasks are better structured.

 Disadvantages of Fiedler’s Contingency Theory